 (b) a registered apprenticeship program that is in compliance with Title 39, chapter 6, MCA; or

-(c) an other entity or individual approved by the department to provide workforce training.
+(c) an entity or individual approved by the department, meeting the criteria contained in (3), to provide workforce training.

 (a) the trainer can demonstrate substantial experience and background in the industry or occupational field relevant to the proposed course of training;